-24 1 The work groups based on Aaron's descendants were these: Nadab, Abihu, Eleazar and Ithamar.
 2 Nadab and Abihu died before their father died.
 They had no children, so Eleazar and Ithamar served as priests.
 3 David, together with Zadok, a descendant of Eleazar, and Ahimelech, a descendant of Ithamar, divided them into groups for their work as priests.

-- Aaron

-- descendant, descended from

-- Eleazar

-- death, die, dead

 - children, child

 - serve, service

-- priest, priesthood
+- priest, priests, priesthood

 - David

 - Zadok

 - works, deeds, work, acts